ucsb-cs56-projects/cs56-games-connectfour/README.md

 * `SinglePlayerEasy` class generates a random move for the computer.

-* `SinglePlayerAdvanced` class generates an algorithm that checks whether the player has a potential win, if it does, the computer blocks it, else the computer generates a random move.
+* `SinglePlayerAdvanced` class generates an algorithm that checks whether the player has 3 consecutive circles in a row.
+If it does, the computer blocks it, else the computer generates a random move.

+* `SinglePlayerInsane` class generates an algorithm that check if player has a potential win, if it does, it blocks it, else the computer generates a rondom move.

 * `inGameMenuPanel` class constructs the JPanel for the buttons in the game menu: Three buttons: "Main Menu", "Restart" and "Exit" buttons along with their listeners.